polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 - FIXME: how does a user see who has access to a note so that they can change permissions and it would also be nice to know who they are collaborating with.

-- TODO: we need some way to see all the pages in a namespace that have custom permissions so that they can be cleared.

 - TODO: note that block embeds won't necessarily be shown if the user doesn't have permission to it... we can use the
   ```user_block_permission``` to figure this out